Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 The generated Xomega files will be automatically added to the project under the folder designated by the *Output Path* property.

 :::tip
-You can make it output to the project folder, but initially you may want to consider generating it in some project sub-folder (such as the default `Import/` folder).
+You can make it output to the project folder, but initially, you may want to consider generating it in some project sub-folder (such as the default `Import/` folder).
 This will allow you to review the generated files, and clean them all easily if you realize that you need to make any adjustments in the database or the configuration, and then rerun the generator.
 :::

 ### Customizing the output

 If upon review of the imported model you would like to re-import it differently, you will need to *remove all of the generated objects*, make the necessary changes in the generator parameters, such as whether or not to keep table or column names, in the model, such as defining new types or fieldsets that can be used by the import, or in the database, such as adding foreign keys with cascade delete between parent objects and sub-objects, and then rerun the generator.

-After that you can make any necessary changes directly in the model without rerunning the generator anymore.
+After that, you can make any necessary changes directly in the model without rerunning the generator anymore.

-### Cleaning generator’s output
+### Cleaning the generator’s output

-This generator does not support cleaning of the generated files.
+This generator does not support the cleaning of the generated files.

 While you review the initial import of the model from the database, you may want to output the imported objects into a dedicated folder under the model project, so that it would be easy to delete the generated folder, make the necessary updates, and rerun the generator.